 Gender and Inclusive Education Action Plan for PEDP4 assured mainstreaming gender through inclusive education and adding other parameters in this sector.
 These include developing gender sensitive curriculum in primary level and make it available for all, appointment of quality teachers with special quota for females, enhancement of their quality irrespective of sex and facilitate all the teachers with equal treatment.
-Finally develop gender and hygiene friendly infrastructure in the respected area.
+Finally, develop gender and hygiene friendly infrastructures have been developed in the respected area.